-- Support the U.S. National Nuclear Security Administration's Stockpile Stewardship Program, which ensures a safe, secure, and reliable nuclear stockpile, by conducting experiments to enhance understanding of the physics of nuclear weapons. - Demonstrate the feasibility of inertial confinement fusion as a clean source of energy. - Enable advances in fundamental high-energy-density science that will aid in understanding the basic physical processes that drive the cosmos.
+- Support the U.S. Department of Energy's Stockpile Stewardship Program, which ensures a safe, secure and reliable nuclear stockpile, by conducting experiments to enhance understanding of the physics of nuclear weapons. - Demonstrate the feasibility of inertial confinement fusion as a clean source of energy. - Enable advances in fundamental high energy density science that will aid in understanding the basic physical processes that drive the cosmos.